carpentries-incubator/docker-introduction/_episodes/03-running-containers.md

 - "How do I interact with a Docker container on my computer?"
 objectives:
 - "Use the correct command to see which Docker images are on your computer."
-- "Download new Docker images."
+- "Be able to download new Docker images."
 - "Demonstrate how to start an instance of a container from an image."
-- "Describe at least two ways to run commands inside a running Docker container."
+- "Describe at least two ways to execute commands inside a running Docker container."
 keypoints:
 - "The `docker pull` command downloads Docker images from the internet."
 - "The `docker image` command lists Docker images that are (now) on your computer."